SARAH BROOM 2015 POETRY PRIZE

-The Sarah Broom Poetry Prize is inspired by the spirit of imagination, freedom and determination that marked Sarah's life and work.
+The Sarah Broom Poetry Prize, now in its second year, is inspired by the spirit of imagination, freedom and determination that marked Sarah's life and work.
 The prize aims to provide recognition for a New Zealand poet and a financial contribution to support their work.

-The prize will be awarded annually, based on 6-8 unpublished poems, to encourage and support the recipient in the completion of a full manuscript of original poetry.
+The prize is awarded annually to encourage and support the recipient in the completion of a full manuscript of original poetry.

 Entries for the 2015 Sarah Broom Poetry Prize are now closed.
 We will advise when entries for the 2016 prize will open.

 The recipient of the Sarah Broom Poetry Prize was announced at the Auckland Writers Festival in Auckland in May 2015 where shortlisted poets were invited to read their poetry at a designated poetry event at the Festival.
 The prize for 2015 is be $12,000.
 Read more about the winner.

 Read an article in Booknotes about the finalists.